Australian employment conditions

 Information on the various employment agreements in Australia, including workplace agreements, awards, and agreements with independent contractors.

 Employers in Australia are required to maintain a safe workplace and meet Australian occupational health and safety requirements.
 These requirements also ensure employers are appropriately represented in the case of a workplace incident.

 In addition to Australian Government legislation, state and territory laws govern occupational health and safety.
 A workplace authority in each state or territory provides advice on business’ obligations and the relevant policy.

 For further information, see business.gov.au occupational health and safety.
-For particular state or territory information, contact the relevant jurisdiction or see business.gov.au: Occupational health and safety employer obligations in your state or territory.
+For particular state or territory information, contact the relevant jurisdiction or see business.gov.au: WHS requirements in your state or territory.

 Workers’ compensation system